michaelrsweet/lprint/README.md

 LPrint is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
 See the files "LICENSE" and "NOTICE" for more information.

+LPrint is based loosely on the "ippeveprinter.c" and "rastertolabel.c" code from CUPS.